wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

     - name: acr-secret
 ```

-Finally, we can deploy our changes by upgrading the chart.
+Finally, we can deploy our changes by upgrading the chart:

 ```bash
 helm upgrade my-chart ./workshop-helm-chart